TheMathWizard/Yoga-Kinect/Analysis/README.md

 If you want to deploy the program as an executable application that can be directly downloaded by anyone and used, follow these instuction:

-* Successfully run the program in an operating system for which you want to create the executable application
+* Successfully run the program in an operating system for which you want to create the executable application.
 * Install PyInstaller (pip install pyinstaller)
-* Run 'pyinstaller version2.py' to create the application
+* Run 'pyinstaller version2.py' to generate the executable.
+Refer to http://www.pyinstaller.org/